21 April 2020

 examples from around the world

-3. Combined harm reduction services are significantly more cost-effective than isolated services: In Slovakia, a study found that every Euro invested in harm reduction generated benefits worth three Euros
+3. Combined harm reduction services are significantly more cost-effective than isolated services: In Mexico, a study found NSP and harm reduction education prevented 869 HIV infections between 2015 – 2018, saving over MXN$600,000 (around US$40,000) per infection averted.

-4. The peer distribution of naloxone is highly cost-effective: One study from the United States found naloxone peer distribution to be highly cost-effective in preventing overdose-related deaths.
+4. The peer distribution of naloxone is highly cost-effective: One study from the United States found high distribution of naloxone among peers was cost-effective and prevented 21% more overdose deaths compared with minimum distribution.

 Don't miss our events and publications